Research activities in the speech therapy group of a kindergarten

 Approximate options: cut off, break off, bite off, pinch off, take with your lips, feed someone.

-The results are summed up, it is revealed who came up with more ways to eat bread.
+The results are summed up and it is revealed who has come up with the most ways to eat bread.

 Conclusions are drawn: a person can use a large number of different ways to eat bread.

-Thus, in the process of correctional and developmental work, which includes new techniques and methods, in particular games - experiments, favorable conditions are created for correcting shortcomings in speech development, in personal, cognitive, emotional-volitional spheres.
+Thus, in the process of correctional and developmental work, including new techniques and methods, in particular games and experiments, favorable conditions are created for correcting deficiencies in speech development, in the personal, cognitive, emotional-volitional spheres.

 Pimkina I.N.,